 For information following the tragic shooting at Pulse nightclub in Orlando on Sunday, June 12 please click here.

 When/where is Come Out With Pride 2016?

-Come Out With Pride’s event this year, 2016, will be held October 8.
-The week will include a series of official events leading to the main event on Saturday, October 8 from Noon to 10pm at Lake Eola Park in downtown Orlando.
+Come Out With Pride’s event this year, originally scheduled for Saturday October 8, was postponed due to the potential impact of Hurricane Matthew.
+The new rescheduled event date is Saturday, November 12 from Noon to 10pm at Lake Eola Park in downtown Orlando.